hicommonwealth/commonwealth/knowledge_base/Ways-Of-Working.md

 Release branches also follow this syntax, but prepend `release/` and append `-x`, e.g. `release/v0.6.9-x`.
 The `-x` suffix denotes that the branch contains any hot fix releases for that version.

 Releases must first be created, then QA’d, then deployed to Heroku.
 All engineers ought, by default, to possess the GitHub permissions required to draft a release.
 All engineers ought, by default, to possess the Heroku admin permissions required to deploy a release.
+If this is not the case, and permissions are required for the task at hand, reach out to a lead.

 Procedure for creating a new GitHub Release from a pre-existing release branch, e.g. `release/v0.6.9`: